 Some of the most frequently asked questions are answered below.
 If you still have any other questions you can always send us an email on [email protected]

 Four – worth 10,000 euros each.
 There is also a Special Award the jury can decide to award.

 1. The Investigative Reporting Award – For the individual or team effort which has done most to unearth facts that the public – and society – has a right to know;

 2. The Distinguished Reporting Award – For the best reportage and feature writing illuminating vital issues at home and abroad;

-3. The Opinion Award – For the commentator, columnist or editor whose work has made a decisive impact;
+3. The Public Discourse Award – For the commentator, columnist or editor whose work has made a decisive impact;

 4. The Innovation Award – For the idea – presentational, technical or in terms of editorial techniques – that has made a clear contribution to journalism’s future;